 No. To help ensure the safety of our residential communities, our guest policies have changed for the fall semester for all of our housing.
 This is especially true for quarantine or isolation housing.
 Residential Life properties will only be accessible to the students who live there and the staff who work there.
 Guests, including those who live in other residential spaces on campus, will not be permitted.
 This policy and others will be reevaluated as needed throughout the course of the academic year.

 Please make sure you have all of the items you will need as you will not be permitted to return to your room/residence.
 The Quarantine and Isolation Housing Team has provided a suggested packing list for your convenience.
 You will be provided with this list and additional guidance on moving to your quarantine location when you receive your temporary assignment.
-You will not be permitted to clean your clothes in a laundry facility, nor will anyone be permitted to clean your clothes for you.

 Please make sure to take with you the following: